-As at 31 December 2020, the Company had one employee who is not 'key management personnel'.
+As at 31 December 2021, the Company had two employees who are not 'key management personnel'.
 As at the date of this report, the Company does not have any employees who are 'key management personnel'.
 This report does not include any information relating to the employees or employment practices of TPG as it is not a subsidiary of the Company.

-Mr Frank Sixt is the person directly responsible to the Board in respect of carrying out the Chief Executive Officer function and Chief Financial Officer function pursuant to section 295A of the Corporations Act 2001 (Cth), however Mr Sixt is not formally appointed to either role.
+Mr Frank John Sixt is the person directly responsible to the Board in respect of carrying out the Chief Executive Officer function and Chief Financial Officer function pursuant to section 295A of the Corporations Act 2001 (Cth), however Mr Sixt is not formally appointed to either role.
 He was not remunerated in the current year for this responsibility.